craft-o-s-project/chat-server-node-js/Readme.txt

-Run the server.js file
-command:

-node server.js

-that is how you run the chatty server also you need:

-ws, express, and, path
+before you do the node server.js you need to run this command: npm install ws express http then you can enjoy running a chatty server